vinceau/slp-realtime/api/json-config.md

 # JSON Config API

-To interface with this API you first instantiate an `EventManager` object and you pass a configuration object which defines what kind of events you are interested in subscribing for.
+To interface with this API you first instantiate an [`EventManager`](./types.md#eventmanager) object and you pass a configuration object which defines what kind of events you are interested in subscribing for.

+[Click here](../examples/json-config) for the working example.

 ```javascript
 const { SlpRealTime, EventManager } = require("@vinceau/slp-realtime");